Copies Delivered Around the World

 - Art drone creating murals on walls for advertising or for beautifying an area.

-Through these work samples there were examples of achievement of the learning intentions stated at the beginning of the lesson.
+Through these work samples, there were examples of achievement of the learning intentions stated at the beginning of the lesson, making Pippa and Dronie one of the ideal beginner drone programs for schools.

-Within this 50 min lesson, Katie found that students connected to the narrative and were able to achieve the learning intentions that she had set.
+Within this 50-minute lesson, Katie found that students connected to the narrative and were able to achieve the learning intentions that she had set.

 Pippa and Dronie is a narrative that helps teachers and students to explore STEM in creative and imaginative ways.